O-S-K/Osk-Framework/README.md

 # ****OSK Framework Overview****

-The **OSK Framework** is a modular Unity framework designed to streamline game development, optimized for Realme devices.
+The **OSK Framework** is a modular Unity framework designed to streamline game development.
 It provides tools to manage game systems like events, localization, sound, and more, ensuring high performance, scalability, and maintainability.

 **version 2.0